Skip to main content

 While there has been some examination of the cultural use of cut flowers, and the trade networks and relationships within the contemporary cut flower trade from harvest to vase, there has been no in-depth research undertaken on the development of commercial or amateur floral design.

-This project will examine the process of professionalisation within floral design particularly in London from 1935 to 1960.
-In doing so it will explore the relationship between commercial floral design and amateur flower arranging in terms of gender, and the material culture of floral design, within the changing contexts of war and peacetime economies, technological developments, and changes in employment and education.
+This project will examine the process of professionalisation within floral design particularly in London from 1935 to 1960 within the changing contexts of war and peacetime economies, technological developments, and changes in employment and education.
+The research will explore the relationship between the commercial and the amateur, the gendering of floral design, and how these areas were enacted through the material culture of the field.

 The period includes the development of competing florists' delivery networks, the emergence of the first female florist to be a household name, the establishment of formal floristry qualifications, the implications of war on floristry personnel and supply chains, post war innovations in the material culture of floristry and the development of formally regulated recreational flower arranging clubs.

-Following a career in arts management working with artists, circus companies, live art practitioners, local authorities and funders, I graduated from the History of Design MA at the V&A and RCA in 2016 where my dissertation was on contemporary British floristry.
+Following a career in arts management working with artists, circus companies, live art practitioners, local authorities and funders, I graduated from the History of Design MA at the V&A and RCA in 2016 where my dissertation was on the material culture and embodied skill of the contemporary florist, and their role within the consumption processes of weddings and funerals.

 'The Nature of Floristry', Design History Society Conference, Oslo 2017